Stern's

 Stern's was a regional department store chain serving the U.S. states of New York and New Jersey.
 The chain was in business for more than 130 years.

 In 2001, Stern's parent company Federated Department Stores opted to retire the Stern's brand.
 Most of the stores were immediately converted to Stern's corporate sibling Macy's, some were liquidated and reopened as Bloomingdale's, and others were closed.

 History

 Stern Brothers was founded in 1867 by Isaac, Louis and Benjamin Stern, sons of German Jewish immigrants.
 In that year, they began selling dry goods in Buffalo, New York.
-From these humble beginnings, the Stern Brothers became an important merchandising family in New York City.